buildspace/buildspace-projects/Solana_And_Web3/en/Section_1/Lesson_2_Building_Connect_Wallet_Button.md

    * connected or not
    */
   const checkIfWalletIsConnected = async () => {
+  // We're using optional chaining (question mark) to check if the object is null
     if (window?.solana?.isPhantom) {
       console.log('Phantom wallet found!');
     } else {